SagaHealthcareIT/mirthsync/README.md

 - Utilize Git branches to track and merge code between dev, test, and prod environments

-## Status
+## Current release

-The next release of mirthSync will include support for tracking Resources and a more comprehensive test suite for validating functionality across multiple versions of Mirth.
+The current stable version of mirthSync is "2.0.4"

 ## Changes

+### 2.1.x

+Support for syncing Resources and a more comprehensive test suite for validating functionality across multiple versions of Mirth.

 ### 2.0.3-SNAPSHOT